Apasra Hongsakula: Biography

 Apasra was born and raised in Bangkok, but she was sent to learn English at a girls secondary school in Penang, Malaysia.

 She married the first cousin of Queen Sirikit, by whom she has a son.
 The marriage ended long ago in divorce, but she remains a revered social figure in the country.
-Her younger sister, Paveena, is a prominent political figure and former member of Parliament.
+Her younger sister, Paveena, is a prominent political figure and former member of Thai parliament.

 Her son, Passakorn, from her second marriage with Chirathivat, who in 2017 became chairman of the board of directors of Bangkok Post, got officially engaged to Rasri Balenciaga on December 8, 2017, in a ceremony presided over by Princess Soamsawali.
+She has 3 grandchildren.

 Pageantry

 Participation

-In the 1964 Miss Thailand pageant held in Bangkok, Apasra Hongsakula, a high school student from Penang, won the crown.

-She then went on to compete in the 1965 Miss Universe pageant held in Miami Beach, Florida, United States where she was crowned 14th Miss Universe winner on July 28, 1965.
+In the 1964 Miss Thailand pageant held in Bangkok, Apasra Hongsakula, a 17 year old high school student from Penang, won the crown.
+She went on to compete in the 1965 Miss Universe pageant held in Miami Beach, Florida, United States where she was crowned 14th Miss Universe winner on July 28, 1965.